spacelephantlabs/demo-oidc-auth-unik-name/README.md

-This the source code of Unik-Name OpenID Connect demo application.
+This is the source code of Unik-Name OpenID Connect demo application integrating auth0 with Unikname Connect application

 # Instructions